gilbertchen/duplicacy/README.md

 ## Storages

-With Duplicacy, you can back up files to local or networked drives, SFTP server, or many cloud storage providers.
+With Duplicacy, you can back up files to local or networked drives, SFTP servers, or many cloud storage providers.
 The following table compares the costs of all cloud storages supported by Duplicacy.

 | Type         |   Storage (monthly)    |   Upload           |    Download    |    API Charge   |
 |:------------:|:-------------:|:------------------:|:--------------:|:-----------:|